 - 4.3.1 The School has procedures for dealing with allegations against staff and volunteers who work with children that aim to strike a balance between the need to protect children from abuse and the need to protect staff and volunteers from false or unfounded allegations.
 These procedures are set out in full in Appendix 4 and follow the DfE guidance in Part 4 of Keeping Children Safe in Education (2016). - 4.3.2 In summary, any allegation against a member of staff (including the DSL) or a volunteer should be reported to the Head Mistress.
-In her absence, the report should be made to the DSL (unless the allegation involves the DSL) or to the Chair of Governors.
+In her absence, the report should be made to the DSL (unless the allegation involves the DSL) or to the

+Chair of Governors.
 An allegation against the Head Mistress should be referred to the Chair of Governors or, in her absence, the Deputy Chair of Governors.

-- 4.3.3 The Tri-borough LADO will be informed of all allegations against staff and volunteers that come to the School's attention and appear to meet the criteria set out in paragraph 1 of Appendix 4. - 4.3.4 Detailed guidance is given to staff to ensure that their behaviour and actions do not place pupils or themselves at risk of harm or of allegations of harm to a pupil.
+- 4.3.3 The Tri-borough LADO will be informed of all allegations against staff and volunteers that come to the School's attention and appear to meet the criteria set out in paragraph 1 of Appendix 4.
+Allegations against a teacher who is no longer teaching and/or historical allegations of abuse will be referred to the police. - 4.3.4 Detailed guidance is given to staff to ensure that their behaviour and actions do not place pupils or themselves at risk of harm or of allegations of harm to a pupil.
 This guidance is contained in the School's Code of Conduct for Staff. - 4.3.5 If a staff member has concerns about another staff member which do not amount to an allegation, these should also be referred to the Head Mistress in line with Part 1 of Keeping Children Safe in Education (2016).
 Concerns about the Head Mistress should be referred to the Chair of Governors.
 If a staff member is unsure about whether there are grounds for concern, this can be discussed first with the DSL or the Head Mistress as appropriate.